okeeffed/developer-notes/manual/Go/Go-Dev-Guide.md

   }

   // note that to receive, we need to handle all changes
-  // this is creating an infinite loop for {
+  // this is creating an infinite loop for all go routines for {
     go checkLink(<-c)
   }